SammedAdmuthe/collaborative-editor/README.md

 3. Run the testScript.py - python3 testScript.py.
 4. The script uses logs generated (e.g. output3000.txt, output3001.txt, output3008.txt) from the application to give fair estimate of different metrics.

-What do we evalute by running test script.
+What do we evalute by running test script.</br>
 a.
-Eventual consistency
+Eventual consistency</br>
 b.
-Timestamps and originating server requests
+Timestamps and originating server requests</br>
 c.
-Latency for each server
+Latency for each server</br>
 d.
-Average latencies
+Average latencies</br>